tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Data Understanding
 https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset?select=alzheimers_disease_data.csv

 We will attempt to use the Alzheimer's data pointed to by the link above for our research.
-The dataset consists of 2,150 entries detailing various physiological characteristics of patients who were considered for an Alzheimer's disease diagnosis and whether they were formally diagnosed with the illness.
-Some data, such as the gender and ethnicity columns is categorical while other data is numeric and represents either an index for a rating of some condition, such as sleep quality, or a direct measurement of some physical characteristic, such as cholesterol.
+The dataset consists of 2,150 entries detailing various physiological characteristics of patients.
+These patients were considered for an Alzheimer's disease diagnosis and whether they were formally diagnosed with the illness.
+Some data, such as the gender, and ethnicity columns are categorical.
+Other data is numeric and represents either an index for a rating of some condition, such as sleep quality, or a direct measurement of some physical characteristic, such as cholesterol.
 All the numeric data points could be considered time series data concerning age.
 However, some columns in the dataset, such as the name of the doctor in charge of a given patient, have been sanitized and provide no meaningful information.

 #### The Features
 There are 33 features in the dataset.
-Six of these features are Lifestyle features, listed below, followed by the other features.
-The list was taken directly from the data sources page and is presented here in a different order to represent our purpose.
+Six features are Lifestyle features.
+These are listed below, followed by the other features.
+The list was taken directly from the data sources web page and reordered to represent our focus.

 ##### Lifestyle Features
 - BMI: Body Mass Index of the patients, ranging from 15 to 40.